ElyasShamal/qr-code-menu/README.old.md

 # Qr-Code-Menu
-a simple project for practising import export and components in react
+a simple project for practicing import export and components in react
 ![Alt text](<Screenshot (62).png>)